CodeLover2002/SkinCancerDetection/README.md

 # SkinCancerDetection
-This repository is used for deep learning models for detection of Skin Cancer.
+This repository is used for keeping deep learning models and project files related to detection of Skin Cancer.